Terrance Houle

-Terrance James Houle (born 1975) is an internationally-recognized Canadian interdisciplinary artist and member of the Kainai Nation with ancestry from the Sandy Bay First Nation in Manitoba.
+Terrance James Houle (born 1975) is an internationally recognized Canadian interdisciplinary artist and member of the Kainai Nation with ancestry from the Sandy Bay First Nation in Manitoba.
 His mother is Maxine WeaselFat from the Kainai Nation, and his father is Donald Vernon Houle from the Sandy Bay First Nation and a member of the Canadian Aboriginal Veterans.
 His parents are 3rd-generation residential school survivors.
 They reside on the Kainai Nation reserve in Alberta, Canada.
 Houle is based in Calgary, Alberta.

 Houle has created art in multiple media, including photography, painting, installation, performance, music, video, and film.
 The subject and themes of his art range from subversive to humorous absurdity to solemn and poetic artistic expressions.
 His work often relates to the physical body as it investigates issues of history, colonization, Indigenous identity and representation in popular culture, as well as conceptual ideas based on memory, home, and reserve communities.

-He co-directed a short animation, Otanimm/Onnimm, with his daughter Neko which has toured to film festivals in Vancouver, Toronto, Los Angeles, New York, Oxford, and New Zealand.
+He co-directed a short animation, with his daughter which has toured to film festivals in Vancouver, Toronto, Los Angeles, New York, Oxford, and New Zealand.
 The film won the prestigious Golden Sheaf Indigenous Award at the Yorkton Film Festival.
 His daughter was only 17 years old at the time of the award.